-If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form I-914, we will deny Form I-914 and may deny any other immigration benefit.
+If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form I-914, USCIS will deny Form I-914 and may deny any other immigration benefit you apply for.
 In addition, you will face severe penalties provided by law and may be subject to criminal prosecution.